apiflask/apiflask/docs/intro.rst

 Getting Started
 ===============

-APIFairy is a minimalistic API framework for Flask with the following goals:
+APIToolkit A Web API development toolkit for Python web frameworks (currently only support Flask) with the following goals:

 - Give you a way to specify what the input arguments for each endpoint are, and automatically validate them for you.